joelouthan/Theologicus/src/confession-1689/1689-16-7-abundance-grace.md

 >James 2:10 (CSB) For whoever keeps the entire law, and yet stumbles at one point, is guilty of breaking it all.

+>Galatians 3:10 (CSB) For all who rely on the works of the law are under a curse, because it is written, Everyone who does not do everything written in the book of the law is cursed.

 We break one of God's laws, we break them all.
 Human justice would be injustice to punish a person for committing one crime.
 But this is how holiness, righteousness, love, mercy, grace, and divine justice works: God rightfully demands goodness, love, righteousness, holiness, and justice perfectly.
 He demands it and he will not abide by anything less than perfection.

 ### The Grace Upon Grace of God: nor to a right end, the glory of God